uiocompcat/tmcinvdes/tmcinvdes/ligand_generation/README.md

 ## RDKIT version

-Be aware that minor differences in RDKit version will lead to different outputs of `get_substituted_smiles.py`.
+Be aware that minor differences in RDKit version will lead to different outputs of `get_encoded_smiles`.